Rudolf Komórek

-Rudolf Komórek (11 October 1890 – 11 December 1949) was a Polish priest and a professed member of the Salesians of Don Bosco while also serving as part of the missions in Brazil.
+Rudolf Komórek (11 October 1890 – 11 December 1949) was a Polish religious priest of the Salesians of Don Bosco.
+He served as in the missions in Brazil.
 He served during World War I as a hospital chaplain and began the process of joining the order of Saint John Bosco following his time as a prisoner of war in Trento.

-The cause for sainthood commenced on 31 January 1964 in which he became a Servant of God and Pope John Paul II named him to be Venerable on 6 April 1995.
+His beatification process commenced on 31 January 1964, and he was titled a Servant of God.
+Pope John Paul II named him to be venerable on 6 April 1995.